Latias94/captura/docs/rules-dsl.md

 remaining ergonomic for rule authors and stable for the engine.

 The previous minimal DSL used before this refactor is considered **legacy** and will be replaced by this v1 design.
+Legacy YAML files that may still live under `rules/` are treated as **examples/seeds only** – the canonical source of truth for v1 rules is the `rule` table in the database, managed via the `/api/v1/rules/*` API and executed through the v1 engine.

 ---